How I fell prey to a kestrel

 Epilogue

-The logo for this newsletter is based on the photo above (taken by my partner) of a kestrel we saw hovering over us down the road from our house.
-This week, the day after I sent the welcome email out to you all, I had the most magical kestrel experience.
+The logo for this newsletter is based on the photo above (taken by my partner) of one of our new local kestrels.
+This week, the day after I sent the first Nature Notice Board email out, I had the most magical kestrel experience.

-I walked back in the direction of home, only to find the kestrel right in front of me, hovering the lowest I’d seen one, for what felt like hours (but was probably a couple of minutes).
+Walking back in the direction of home, I found the kestrel right in front of me, hovering the lowest I’d ever seen one, for what felt like hours (but was probably a couple of minutes).
 I sat on a rock and watched it hunting, using the oncoming wind to help it hover and keep its head completely still.
-While I was there it didn’t catch anything, but I came away completely satisfied.

 I started that windy walk feeling like I wanted to get it out of the way as quickly as possible, but I ended it grinning ear to ear.
-Not only did I have a near-perfect kestrel sighting, but I’d connected with another human being over it.
-It felt like confirmation this newsletter is what I’m supposed to be doing.
+Not only did I have a near-perfect kestrel sighting, but I’d connected with another human being because of it.
+And that’s what I hope this newsletter will be all about - connecting with others, sharing knowledge… and once in a while experiencing something spectacular.

 I want this to be a collaborative space, and one where you feel part of a community of nature enthusiasts.
 Why not introduce yourself in the comments?
 Perhaps you can share where you live, something you’ve noticed in nature recently or something you want to learn more about…